nnnsss999/llmattacks/docs/navigation-map.md

 - `glossary.md` — definitions of common terms across the catalog
 - `navigation-map.md` — this file describing all repository contents
 - `urls.md` — list of referenced URLs used for analysis
+- `llm-attack-catalog.md` — printable markdown version of the master catalog

 ## original/
 Original sources of the catalog in PDF and Markdown.